tundish/blathnaid/blathnaid/book/chapters.rst

 “I drew this for you.
 But you can’t show anyone.”

 The Blacksmith pretended not to hear them.
-He went back into the Kitchen to put on the kettle.
+He went back into the kitchen to put on the kettle.

 Away again